cyhsu/ERDDAP_tools/README.md

 If you meet any error or think there is something to update, please raise the issue with detailed information.
 I will work on it.

+* Check4ERDDAP.sh
+This is the bash script to check whether netCDF is okay to used in the ERDDAP server.
+(Before tarball)

+* FromTar2ERDDAP.sh
+ This is the bash script to untar the files in the tarz directory and generate the ERDDAP XML file.
+(After tarball)

 Writen by
    Chuan-Yuan Hsu, Ph.D., 2020-12-15
        Postdoc Data Scientist/Manager, Gulf of Mexico Coastal Ocean Observing System